-When Nuke runs in safe mode it will not load any 3rd party plug-ins or user customisations and only runs using the contents of the Nuke install directory.
+When Nuke runs in safe mode it will not load any third-party plugins or user customisations, such as Python scripts and Gizmos, and only runs using the contents of the Nuke install directory.

 It specifically prevents the loading of custom python plugins and export presets on startup and stops any scripts or plugins in ~/.nuke and $NUKE_PATH locations from being executed.
 OFX plugins are also prevented from being loaded (including FurnaceCore).

 Nuke's safe mode can help determine if any problems you encounter are caused by user customisations and/or third-party plugins or if they happen with the core Nuke install.

 Any Nuke sessions launched in safe mode will also load with the default Preferences settings, so safe mode may also help determine if an issue is caused by any changes made to the Preferences.

 You can launch Nuke/NukeX/NukeStudio/Hiero in safe mode from a command prompt or terminal with the